chilucdiep/spacetr-app/README.md

 ## <a name="about-me"></a>About The Developer

-Hi! 👋 I'm Chi-Luc, currently a Frontend Developer currently working as a UX Designer at Coveo.
+Hi! 👋 I'm Chi-Luc, currently a Frontend Developer currently working as a UX Designer in the Usage Analytics team at Coveo.
+I love to build accessible and easy to use UI's to solve real world problems.

 ## <a name="deployment"></a>Deployment